 Although Shelly wasn't filmed in the music video, she enjoyed her own singular experience when the tour bus arrived at the Cash home while Rosanne and the crew were still working!
 This is one of the beautiful images she captured of Rosanne on-set in her father's bedroom.

 Using historical and contemporary contexts, viewers experience the timelessness of the song's enduring and universal theme.
 The Cash home is at the heart of the piece, connecting past to present, from Johnny's history to our own.
 It reminds us that the afflicted are not only people, but historic places that tell our story.
 Just like its human counterparts, the home also experienced a sad state of disrepair.

 Gathered from her research, Sheryl compiled three photos representing the life of the structure.
 The first is a rare photo of Johnny standing on the steps of the home as a child in the 1930s.
 The second is a photo Sheryl took during her first research visit in July 2011 and the third was taken during our trip to Dyess in October 2017 when the music video was filmed.

-As preservationists, we do our best to give a voice to the voiceless: built and human.
+As preservationists, we do our best to give a voice to the voiceless.
 Between apathy and greed, historic places don't always escape the wrecking ball or the decay of time.
 People don't always have their stories or artifacts preserved before being lost to posterity.
 But for the Cash home, there's a happy ending.
 "The Walking Wounded" offers a powerful, timeless message and how fortunate we are to have been given the opportunity to play a small role in its artistic delivery!